A group of girls admiring the water while taking a pause from a hike.

 Launched in 2006, No Child Left Inside® is a promise to introduce children to the wonder of nature – for their own health and well-being, for the future of environmental conservation, and for the preservation of the beauty, character and communities of the great State of Connecticut.

 Today’s children have become disconnected from nature – or more prophetically as author Richard Louv writes – are suffering from "nature deficit disorder."
-Instead of spending endless hours outside riding bikes and climbing tress – i.e. being kids – they are playing video games, surfing the web, watching TV, texting and watching reels.
-The No Child Left Inside® initiative provides the necessary opportunity for children and their families to unplug from technology and unearth the vast opportunities that Connecticut’s State Parks and Forests have to offer.
+Instead of spending endless hours outside riding bikes and climbing trees, they are inside playing video games, surfing the web, watching videos, texting and watching reels.
+The No Child Left Inside® initiative provides an opportunity for children and their families to unearth the vast opportunities that Connecticut’s State Parks and Forests have to offer.

 I pledge to defend the right of all children and every family to play in a safe outdoor environment.
 I will encourage and support opportunities for them to exercise their right by: